jesusCoboCordoba/tic-tac-toe/README.md

 # tic-tac-toe
-This is a project for the developmento of a game of tic tac toe , in which I've used concepts such as recursion and back tracking to create the Ai and much more.
+This is a project for the development of a game of tic tac toe , in which I've used concepts such as recursion and back tracking to create the Ai and much more.